pablobernabeu/website-files/content/home/teaching-supervision.md

 Since my PhD, I have advised several students and colleagues about conducting behavioural and EEG experiments, and about data management, preprocessing and analysis.
 Furthermore, during my postdoc, I have co-supervised a master's thesis.

-My PhD scholarship was teaching-based, so I contributed to my department’s curriculum for 180 hours a year.
-Each year, I led 30 seminars and marked 80 essays in developmental, cognitive and social psychology, while also helping in 30 statistics labs.
+My PhD scholarship was teaching-based, so I contributed to the curriculum of the Lancaster University Department of Psychology for 180 hours a year.
+Specifically, each year, I led 30 seminars and marked 80 essays in developmental, cognitive and social psychology, while also helping in 30 statistics lab sessions.
 This activity is detailed below.

 |             | **Course and remit** |
 | :---------: | -------------------- |